Quality Selection in Two-Sided Markets: A Constrained Price Discrimination Approach: Introduction

 We then apply the equivalence between the constrained price discrimination problem and the information disclosure problem in order to study the two different two-sided market models mentioned above.
 In both models, the platform's decisions (the platform decides on an information structure and prices in the first model, and on an information structure in the second model) generate a game between buyers and sellers.
 Given the platform's decisions there are four equilibrium requirements.
 First, the sellers choose their actions (prices or quantities) to maximize their profits.
 Second, the buyers choose whether to buy the product and if so, what (expected) quality to buy to maximize their utility.
 Third, given the information structure that the platform chooses, the buyers form beliefs about the sellers' qualities that are consistent with Bayesian updating and with the sellers' actions.
 Fourth, we require market clearing: the total supply equals the total demand.
+We make this assumption because we envision our setting representing long-run outcomes in which prices should naturally evolve to clear the market.
+However, this last requirement can be relaxed so our results also apply for other market arrangements where supply and demand can be imbalanced.